1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 The rocker plate layout, with the offset rocker plate installed on the right-hand side of the motorcycle.

-This is the outside of the fork.
+Here is what the rocker plates look like on the outside of the fork.

 Outside view of rebuilt 1933 Harley-Davidson VL springer rocker plates